helloSystem/hello/README.md

 ![](https://raw.githubusercontent.com/probonopd/hello/master/branding/remix.gif)

-System for Pro creators with focus on simplicity, elegance, and usability.
+Desktop system for creators with focus on simplicity, elegance, and usability.
 Based on FreeBSD.
 Less, but better!

 With the latest technologies underneath.